Configuration¶

 Sensitivity analysis mode¶

-In addition to zip and grid modes, generators support mode: sensitivity for PCE-based global sensitivity analysis.
+In addition to zip and grid modes, generators support mode: sensitivity for surrogate-based global sensitivity analysis.
 In this mode, parameter values are drawn from a space-filling Sobol sequence transformed to specified probability distributions, rather than from fixed value lists.

 Each parameter specifies a distribution instead of a value range: